-In 1988, Chua and Yang introduced the cellular neural network (CNN) as a nonlinear dynamical system composed by an array of elementary and locally interacting nonlinear subsystems, which are called cells [40].
-In this research work, we first analyze the properties of the 3-cells CNN attractor discovered by Arena et al. [41].
+In 1988, Chua and Yang introduced the cellular neural network (CNN) as a nonlinear dynamical system composed by an array of elementary and locally interacting nonlinear subsystems, which are called cells [130].
+In this research work, we first analyze the properties of the 3-cells CNN attractor discovered by Arena et al. [131].

-We also derive new results for the adaptive biological synchronization of the identical 3-cells CNN attractors.
-All the main results are proved using Lyapunov stability theory [42].
-Also, numerical simulations have been plotted using MATLAB to illustrate the main results for the 3-cells cellular neural network (CNN) attractor.
+We also derive new results for the biological chaos anti-synchronization of the identical 3-cells CNN attractors with unknown parameters via adaptive control method.
+All the main results are proved using Lyapunov stability theory [132].
+Also, numerical simulations using MATLAB have been shown to illustrate all the main results for the 3-cells cellular neural network (CNN) attractor.